reeynier/reeynier.github.io/_posts/Git/2021-11-03-how-to-undo-the-most-recent-local-commit-in-git.md

 ---
 layout: post
-title:  "How to Undo the Most Recent Local Commit in Git (Short Answer)"
+title:  "How to Undo the Most Recent Local Commit in Git"
 categories: [ Git ]
 tags: [ Git Reset]
 similar: [ Git ]